amcl11/credit-risk-classification-model/README.md

 - Imported CSV file
 - Set 'loan_status' as our dependent variable as *'y'*
 - Set remaining columns as features represented as *'X'*
-- I split the dataset into training and testing data, and used stratify=y to ensure a representative sample of each class in both the training and test datasets.
+- Split the dataset into training and testing data, and used stratify=y to ensure a representative sample of each class in both the training and test datasets.
-- I then implemented a Logistic Regression model from the sklearn module.
+- Implemented a Logistic Regression model from the sklearn module.
-- Using confusion matrix and a classification report I could then evaluate the effectiveness of the model.
+- Using confusion matrix and a classification report to then evaluate the effectiveness of the model.

 ## Results: